BlackDice/scent/readme.md

 	aMove.each (action) ->

-Method `each` also support passing any subsequent arguments inside every iteration.
-This allows to apply patterns like this if you want to avoid closures.

-	loopAction = (action, data) ->
-		# process action while using some common data

-	aMove.each loopAction, commonData

-There is no support for context of invoked callbacks.
-In case you need one, you have to use `Funtion.bind` or something similar.
+Note that there is no support for context of invoked callbacks.
+In case you need one, you have to use `Function.bind` or something similar.

 #### Getting action data

-Most of the actions are probably useless without additional data.
+Most of the actions are probably useless without any additional data.
 The actual action object is array-like object meaning that data can be accessed by zero-based index in the order they were passed when triggered.

 	aMove.trigger entity, 10, 20, 30
 	aMove.each (action) ->